-Read our Standard Terms and Conditions on our website here.
+For more information, please read our Standard Terms and Conditions on our website.

 Leaseholds

 We can only support building works to leasehold property if the works to be carried out are the responsibility of the applicant as defined by the terms of their lease (for example: leased on a full repairing basis).